-Once you complete the associates degree, additional education opportunities include:
+Once you complete this Associate degree, additional education opportunities include:

-- A Bachelor's degree in Communication/Communication Studies, Media & Communications, Journalism, or a related field at a four-year college or university. - A Bachelor of Applied Science (BAS) degree at one of the Seattle Colleges.
+- A Bachelor's degree in Environmental Studies or related field at a four-year college or university. - A Bachelor of Applied Science (BAS) degree at one of the Seattle Colleges.
+BAS degrees are typically terminal degrees.
+See an Advisor for more information.

-Seattle Central College has direct transfer agreements with four-year institutions throughout Washington state, including the University of Washington, Washington State University, and Seattle University.
-Communication Studies graduates from Central have also transferred to out-of-state institutions.
-Program and admissions requirements vary from college-to-college.
-Contact a Central advisor to create an educational plan tailored to transfer to the institution of your choice.
-You can use the College Navigator search engine found at http://nces.ed.gov/collegenavigator to find Communication Studies programs in Washington state or around the country.
+Seattle Central College has direct transfer agreements with four-year institutions throughout Washington state, including University of Washington, Washington State University and Seattle University.
+Environmental Studies graduates from Central have also transferred to out-of-state institutions.
+Program and admissions requirements vary from college to college.
+Contact an advisor to create an educational plan tailored to transfer to the institution of your choice.
+You can use the College Navigator search engine found at http://nces.ed.gov/collegenavigator to find Environmental Studies programs in Washington state or around the country.